Submitty/submitty.github.io/_docs/instructor/iris_rainbow_grades.md

    grades_summary/individual_summary_html/<student>_message.html
    ```

    Examine these files.
-Change `customization.txt` & re-run `make` as needed.
+Change `customization.json` & re-run `make` as needed.

 9. **Upload the files to the server**.